NeoBlizzard-verbose/Dell_Inspiron_13-7378-Hackintosh/README.md

 - [x] macOS Ventura Continuity Camera
 </details>

-### Documentation
+### Important Notes

-WIP
+The following offsets are necessary to be applied for this EFI, without which it would fail to load the OS! modGRUBShell can be used for the below

 <details>
 <summary>BIOS Offsets</summary>
-The following tweaks are safe to commit using modGRUBShell.
-The EFI is adapted to the following tweaks, so, don't cry if the EFI doesn't work when you didn't run the following :)

 `setup_var_cv Setup 0x4C7 0x01 0x00` - Disables CFG Lock

 `setup_var 0x772 0x00` - Disables Above 4G decoding